fragarco/abasc/docs/en/abasc.md

 ### RECORD Structures

-BASC supports organizing data into more complex structures known as **records** as it was introduced by Locomotive BASIC version 2 Plus.
+ABASC supports organizing data into more complex structures known as **records** as it was introduced by Locomotive BASIC version 2 Plus.
 Internally, a record is simply a structured way of subdividing and labeling the memory reserved by a string.
 To use records, their layout must first be defined using the `RECORD` statement:

 ```
 RECORD name; field list